zama-ai/concrete-core/concrete-core/docs/backends/backend_cuda.md

 amounts of inputs (it starts being interesting from about 10 simultaneous inputs).
 Once again the Cuda kernel accelerates the full set of bootstraps, each bootstrap being computed in one Cuda block.
 The implementation is very similar to the one proposed by nuFHE, but we support more parameter sets.
 We refer to this implementation as the Amortized Bootstrap.

+## Supported parameter sets

+The Cuda engine supports polynomial sizes among 512, 1024, 2048.
+The base logarithm used in the decomposition cannot exceed 16, and the GLWE dimension is hard set to 1.
+On the other hand, the amortized Cuda engine has the same restrictions on the base log and GLWE dimension, but it supports polynomial sizes among 512, 1024, 2048, 4096 and 8192.

 ## Benchmark results

 Below comes a comparison between the nuFHE implementation, the Amortized Bootstrap and the Low Latency Bootstrap.